Table of Contents:

 Airbnb’s Brian Chesky personally interviewed the company’s first 500 employees, for instance.
 That was incredibly time-consuming, painstaking work, but Brian would not have had it any other way.
 Patience, he says, in this particular case, pays dividends.

 BRIAN CHESKY: And one of the most important decisions a startup can make is who they hire.
 Because who they hire becomes them.
 And so we interviewed people for core values.
 What this ended up, and that meant we spent like four or five months to hire our first engineer.
-Back then a lot of people thought we were crazy because time is of the essence when you’re a startup.
+Back then a lot of people thought we were crazy, because time is of the essence when you’re a startup.
 You’ve said it’s like jumping off a cliff and assembling the airplane on the way down.
 Imagine jumping off the cliff, trying to assemble the airplane on the way down, and someone’s there to help you with the airplane, and you spend five months debating whether they’ll fit the culture.

-FERRISS: But if you launch a truly successful company, eventually, the hiring process has to scale.
+FERRISS: But if you launch a truly successful company, eventually the hiring process has to scale.
 Eric Schmidt had a lot to say about hiring quickly, but not hastily.
 It’s one thing to do something quickly, quite another to do something in a rush.
 When he was CEO of Google, the company quadrupled in size each year, while maintaining super-high standards, which are famous even within Silicon Valley.
 He told Reid how he did it:

 ERIC SCHMIDT: So the company was getting very large, very quickly.
 And I had suggested to Larry and Sergey that there was a problem with what I called “glue people.”
 And glue people are very nice people who sit between functions, and help either side, but don’t themselves add a lot of value.
 And I thought, “These are nice people, but we don’t really need them.
 We can have these groups talking directly.”
-And Larry looked at me and says, “We could solve this problem, if you would just review all the hiring.”
+And Larry looked at me and said, “We could solve this problem, if you would just review all the hiring.”
 And I said, “Larry, we can’t look at all the hiring.”
 He said, “Sure we can.”

 HOFFMAN: I want to acknowledge that most companies don’t have the option of hiring rocket scientists, Olympic athletes, and Super Bowl winners.
 But Eric does have more pragmatic advice for companies that can’t set the bar at Himalayan heights.

-SCHMIDT: So today I would suggest that—and this has since been confirmed by many studies—that persistence is the single biggest predictor of future success.
+SCHMIDT: So today I would suggest that — and this has since been confirmed by many studies — that persistence is the single biggest predictor of future success.
 And so we would look for persistence.
 And the second thing was curiosity.
 What do you care about?
 The combination of persistence and curiosity is a very good predictor of employee success in a knowledge economy.

-FERRISS: So persistence plus curiosity is one formula for hiring success.
+FERRISS: So, persistence plus curiosity is one formula for hiring success.
 Mark Zuckerberg, the CEO of Facebook has another.
 Here’s what he told Reid:

 MARK ZUCKERBERG: So the single most important thing is to get the best people you can around you.
 When I look at my friends who were running other good companies, the single biggest difference that I see in whether the companies end up becoming really great and reaching their potential, or just pretty good, is whether they’re comfortable and really self-confident enough to have people who are stronger than them around them.
 I’ve adopted this hiring rule, which is that you should never hire someone to work for you, unless you would work for them in an alternate universe.